 Independent practices can win big by joining a CIN.
 For physicians who purposely avoid employment by a hospital network, a CIN gives them a financial and practical advantage without giving up control over their practice.
 Patients win as well, because they can receive higher-quality care at lower costs from doctors they know and trust.

 The added benefits of sophisticated technology solutions can give physicians greater insight into patient populations, regional registries, financial activities and advanced care options.
-Using integrated EHR systems, practices can easily share information such as lab orders and results, charge capture for billing, demographic data, scheduling data and continuity of care documents, among others.
+Using integrated EHR systems, practices can share important medical information as well as billing, demographic and continuity of care information easily.
 The result: better physician engagement.
 This enhanced communication means practices cut down on the resources they spend on administrative tasks, freeing up personnel to spend more face time with patients.